Exchange Traded Funds (ETFs)

 In 2000, the Toronto Stock Exchange merged the Toronto 35 Index units and the Toronto 100 Index units into the iUnits S&P/TSE 60 Index Participation Fund.
 In 2006, its name was changed to the iUnits CDN S&P/TSX 60 Index Fund, which is the same name used today.

 Even with the ever increasing growth of ETF assets, the amount Canadians have invested, when compared with mutual funds, is small.
-When compared with the amount invested in mutual funds ($1.338 trillion), the assets invested in ETFs only represent 8.49% of total Canadian accumulated savings.
+When compared with the amount invested in mutual funds ($1.48 trillion), the assets invested in ETFs represents less than 10.00% of total accumulated savings.

 Currently, in Canada, there are 17 companies providing ETF and Exchange Traded Notes (ETNs) for investing.
 Below is a list of current ETF providers: